joergBeigang/grblHal_pendant/README.md

 The UART mode of grblHal is enabled, and disabled automatically.
 So you can switch between the computer and pendant without pressing any buttons.
+GrblHal needs to be configured with UART mode enabled and rt command for switching over.

 ---